 Solar power has a high up-front cost, but no or very few ongoing operating costs.
 Once the system has paid for itself by cutting your utility bills, money saved after that means more money to spend on things other than energy.
 Your energy source is free, yet can indirectly or even directly produce an income for you.

 There are many financial incentives to encourage you to install solar electric or solar thermal systems.
-Incentives in the form of grants, rebates, tax credits, and buy-back of power you generate, are available in different cities, states and provinces, and countries – in most places in developed countries there are at least two or three programs a homeowner can take advantage of.
+Incentives in the form of grants, interest-free loans, rebates, tax credits, and buy-back of power you generate, are available in different cities, states and provinces, and countries – in most places in developed countries there are at least two or three programs a homeowner can take advantage of.
 These incentives can turn a very high cost investment with a long payback period into an affordable investment that pays for itself in just a few years.